 NOTE: Irradiated MEFs are commercially available.
 We use MEFs derived from E12.5 embryos of DR4 mice.
 Although haESCs can grow on gelatin-coated plates without MEFs, we recommend MEFs for increasing the viability of sorted single haESCs.

-On the day of sorting, aspirate the MEF medium from the 96-well plates, and add 120 µL of fresh haESC medium per a well.
+On the day of sorting, aspirate the MEF medium from the 96-well plates, and add 120 µL of fresh haESC medium per well.
 Keep the plates at 37 °C in a 5% CO2 atmosphere.

 Set up a cell sorter with a 100 µm nozzle according to the manufacturer’s instructions.
 A 355 nm UV laser and a 488 nm blue laser are used for excitation of Hoechst 33342 and EGFP fluorescence, respectively.